sanskritisingh245/portfolio-builder/README.md

 # Portfolio Builder

 An AI-powered portfolio builder.
-Describe yourself in plain English and get a ready-to-deploy portfolio site generated from a curated template catalog.
+Describe yourself in plain English and get a ready generated from a curated template catalog.

 ## How it works